 Ahead of next round of talks, farmers to write to Centre over farm laws

-New Delhi, Dec 02: Ahead of second round round of talks on Dec 3, protesting farmer groups will write to Centre today their objections regarding new farm laws.
+New Delhi, Dec 02: Ahead of the second round of talks on Dec 3, protesting farmer groups will write to Centre today their objections regarding new farm laws.

-The government has asked farmers' bodies to identify specific issues related to the three new farm laws and submit those by Wednesday for consideration and discussion in the next round of talks on Thursday,after a nearly three-hour-long meeting remained inconclusive.
+The government has asked farmers' bodies to identify specific issues related to the three new farm laws and submit those by Wednesday for consideration and discussion in the next round of talks on Thursday, after a nearly three-hour-long meeting remained inconclusive.

 Agriculture Minister Narendra Singh Tomar, Railways and Commerce Minister Piyush Goyal, and Minister of State for Commerce and Industries Som Prakash on Tuesday interacted with the representatives of 35 farmers organisations, mainly from Punjab.